 When our body’s cells use oxygen, they naturally produce free radicals as byproducts.
 These free radicals cause cell damage, known as oxidative stress.
 Antioxidants are substances that may protect your cells against free radicals.

-The best sources of antioxidants are fruits and vegetables.
-But taking vitamin antioxidants such as Vitamin C and Vitamin E in pill form is cheap and convenient.
+The best sources of antioxidants are fruits and vegetables, which we will feed you on the mountain.
+But taking vitamins such as Vitamin C and Vitamin E in pill form will supply your body with a high dose of antioxidants, in a quick, cheap and convenient way.

 2. Beet Juice